-- A. All REFUSE containers for uses other than SINGLE-FAMILY and TWO-FAMILY homes shall meet the following conditions, which may only be waived with a Tier 3 Special Permit granted by the Planning Board: - 1.
+- A. All REFUSE containers for uses other than SINGLE-FAMILY and TWO-FAMILY homes shall meet the following conditions, which may only be waived with a Tier 3 Special Permit granted by the City Council: - 1.
 Refuse containers shall not be visible from the STREET. - 2.
 REFUSE containers shall be set back from the front property line at least as far as the primary STRUCTURE on the property.
-No REFUSE container shall be located in the FRONT YARD.

-- 3. REFUSE containers shall be enclosed or screened by a STRUCTURE constructed out of the same or similar materials to the primary STRUCTURE on the property or an approved alternative.
+No REFUSE container shall be located in the FRONT YARD unless completely screened and not visible from the street. - 3.
+REFUSE containers shall be enclosed or screened by a STRUCTURE constructed out of the same or similar materials to the primary STRUCTURE on the property or an approved alternative.
 The enclosure shall screen the containers from view from the public way and protect the containers from raccoons, rodents, and other pests. - 4.
 Outdoor REFUSE containers shall not be stored within ten (10) feet of exterior windows or doors that open directly onto habitable space within housing units on the basement, ground, or first floors of BUILDINGs containing housing.